Abhishek160504/HealthCare-MedConnect-main/README.md

 ## Project Overview

-Welcome to MedConnect, a healthcare platform designed to enhance patient care and streamline medical services. **This project is part of the Web Tech Hackathon: Innovate with Finance and Healthcare by Hunar Intern**, where we proudly secured **5th place**!
+Welcome to MedConnect, a healthcare platform designed to enhance patient care and streamline medical services.
 MedConnect integrates a range of innovative features to address healthcare challenges, including symptom checking, appointment scheduling, and wellness tracking.
 Our solution was recognized for its creativity and practical impact in the healthcare sector.

 ### Installation